How to Make Litti – A Traditional Delicacy from Bihar

 Step 3: Shaping the Litti

-1. Preheat your oven to 180°C (350°F) or set up a barbecue grill.
+1. Pre-heat the oven to 180°C (350°F) or prepare a barbecue grill.

-2. Divide the dough into small lemon-sized balls.
+2. Roll out small lemon-sized balls.

 3. Flatten each ball and place a spoonful of the stuffing in the center.